Lorenitz/dbtl/README.md

 # TODO

-- read from profiles.yml the postgres connection on run.py
+- read from profiles.yml the postgres connection on run.py - ok
 - execute each model sql file in run.py